A Parent Asked About Braces After Dinner. The Practice That Booked First Owned The Consult.

 Orthodontic demand is not evenly distributed.
 It spikes around lunch, after school, after dinner, during local campaign pushes, and in the same windows when the clinic is already trying to protect the live schedule.
 If the system only works when the front desk has spare capacity, it is not really a system.

-The 90-Day Installation: Capture, Commit, Start
+The Core Protocol Launch: Capture, Commit, Start

 Capture